5 Things to Do If You’re Scared of the Dentist

 1. Talk to Your Dentist About It

-Choose a dentist who’s willing to pause during a procedure when you’re feeling too scared.
-Raising a finger or giving another signal can help you feel safe and in control when you’re in the chair.
+Despite these assurances, you might still feel anxious about your procedure, and that’s okay.
+Choose a dentist who’s willing to pause during a procedure if you’re feeling too scared.
+Raising a finger or giving another signal can help you feel safe and in control while you’re in the chair.

 2. Acknowledge Your Past Experiences

-Suppose you have had a bad experience with fixing a damaged tooth or getting a cavity filled.
-In that case, it’s understandable if you’re not hurrying to schedule future dental appointments.
-But believe it or not, there are dentists out there who are compassionate and want your dentist visit to be positive.
+Suppose you’ve had a bad experience with fixing a damaged tooth or getting a cavity filled.
+In that case, it’s understandable if you’re not rushing to schedule future dental appointments.
+But believe it or not, there are dentists out there who are compassionate and want your dental visit to be positive.

-If you need dental care, take the time to find a professional with positive reviews from past clients.
-Consider speaking to your dentist ahead of your appointment.
-Acknowledging what happened to you in the past will give your dentist a chance to answer your questions and alleviate your fears.
+If you need dental care, take the time to find a professional with positive client reviews.
+Consider speaking with your dentist before your appointment.
+Sharing what happened in the past will give your dentist an opportunity to address your questions and alleviate your concerns.

 3. Try Relaxation Techniques

-Before you go to your appointment, try to develop a positive mindset.
+Before your appointment, try to cultivate a positive mindset.
 Do what helps you relax, such as stretching, meditating, or listening to your favorite music.
-Some patients find controlled breathing to be beneficial.
+Some patients benefit from controlled breathing.

 4. Bring a Family Member or Friend